A quick guide to things to do in Samobor, Croatia. Places to eat and must-see stops to explore. Written by Matea Sucic

-Samobor is a small city only 20 kilometres from Zagreb and just 5 kilometers away from the Slovenian border, perfect for a day trip.
+Samobor is a small city only 20 kilometers from Zagreb and just 5 kilometers away from the Slovenian border, perfect for a day trip.

-The beauty of this city lays in its historic architecture, beautiful nature and relaxing atmosphere.
+The beauty of this city lies in its historic architecture, beautiful nature, and relaxing atmosphere.
 There are several spots you shouldn’t miss, and we’ll give you insider tips, so keep reading.

 How To Get To Samobor

 Samobor is well connected with Zagreb by car or by the bus company “Samoborček” which can pick you up from the main bus station or “Črnomerec” bus station and costs 28 Kuna for a one-way ticket.
 You can jump on the bus and purchase a ticket from the driver.
 If you don’t want to be at the mercy of the bus, then a private transfer may be what you’re after.
-With prices starting at 340 kuna each way from Zagreb, it’s quite affordable and saves you having to wait around for buses.
+With prices starting at 340 kunas each way from Zagreb, it’s quite affordable and saves you having to wait around for buses.

 Once you arrive in Samobor, you can easily get anywhere you need on foot.

 Samobor has a special, relaxing vibe both in the city center and its surroundings.
 Walking around the city will take you back in time due to its well-maintained architecture that hasn’t changed for centuries.
 Samobor’s parks evoke a relaxing atmosphere and embody that old-world charm.

 Above the main square is a church of St. Anastasia with a nice view over the main square.

 This small museum, situated in a lovely green park, has a little bit of everything; Samobor’s history, old documents, and art.
 It doesn’t take much time to pass through it, but it will keep you interested.

 Keep in mind that the museum is closed on Monday.
-Entrance fee is 15 Kuna for adults and 10 Kuna for children.
+The entrance fee is 15 Kuna for adults and 10 Kuna for children.